JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 1. Import the Ring UI components.
 It could be buttons, dialogs, whatever you would find suitable your goal.
 For this tutorial, we selected the heading.
 2. Import type definitions from `@jetbrains/teamcity-api` to add typings to the App component.
-3. Importthe  CSS file.
+3. Import the  CSS file.
 Depending on your Webpack config, styles could be included in JavaScript or added to a separate file.
 Here styles are added in JS.
 4. Example of using the Ring UI H2 component.
-5. Our application receives only `PluginContext` as a parameter.
+5. Our application receives only the `PluginContext` as a parameter.
 Whenever the location updates, Plugin Wrapper lets the plugin know about the new PluginUI context.
 React starts checking what DOM nodes should be changed and then applies changes to the DOM.
 You can click on the name in the sidebar to expand the container and make sure that the React plugin has subscribed to the plugin context updates.

-Another plugin which would work with TeamCity UI component is called _All Builds.

-Add the following code to `src/index.js`:
+We also should highlight, that there is an opportunity to reuse not a Public Library Components, but the internal TeamCity components.
+For now we expose only the _All Builds_ component.
+In the next releases we will add Contexts and a few more components.
+To reuse internal TeamCity components, add the following code to `src/index.js`:

 ```js
 import AllBuilds from "./AllBuilds/AllBuilds";